DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 `Active.Editor.WriteMessage("\nHello, World!")`

-Again, the namespace name in this file will be changed, like we have seen a couple of times by now.

 Another useful file to add is a `Commands.cs` file containing a class that collects all the commands you will create.
 These commands have an attribute called CommandMethod that will do all the setup for you to run it from the command line in AutoCAD.
-There are a couple of parameters that this attribute can have, but we will not explore that here.
-This should be in the `Commands.cs` file:
+There are a couple of parameters that this attribute can have, but that is beyond the scope of this tutorial.
+This is an example of the `Commands.cs` file:
 ```csharp
 using Autodesk.AutoCAD.Runtime;